aleumyu/test_sopra/myapp/README.md

   - In order to test the enpoints in Postman, Headers must be defined by 'Key: authorization' and 'Value: Bearer jwt'

-  - Weak point: once a user get the authentication and if he/she fillter by username, especially by that of admin, he/she can get the user data, then can see admin's user id, which can be used to authenticate later as admin.
+  - Weak point: once a user get the authentication and if he/she fillter by username, especially by that of admin, he/she can get the user data, then can see admin's user id, which can be used to authenticate later as admin

 ## API ROUTES PLAN